firefly-iii/docs/docs/docs/how-to/firefly-iii/finances/recurring.md

 - Skip the transaction altogether.
 - Create the transaction on the Friday before instead.
 Please note that your recurring transaction will appear to fire a day early.
 - Create the transaction on the Monday after instead.
 Please note that your recurring transaction will appear to fire a day late.
-- Simply create the transaction in the weekend.
+- Create the transaction in the weekend.

 ## Information for the transaction itself